Your wallet is not just a receptacle for money and cards; it's a personal vault that holds your identity, finances, and security.

 Your Social Security card is the golden key to your identity.
 Having it in your wallet is like leaving the front door open.
 This small piece of paper can unlock a cascade of financial and personal troubles in the wrong hands.

-Memorize your Social Security number and leave the card in a secure place at home.
-Protecting your Social Security card helps protect you from identity theft and avoid giving your money to scammers and thieves.
+Avoid money mistakes like this, memorize your Social Security number, and leave the card in a secure place at home.
+Protecting your Social Security card helps protect you from identity theft.

 Passport card